IBM/ModuleFormer/README.md

 ```

 **Model Details**
 MoLM-350M-4B is a MoE-based language models.
-It has 4 billion parameters, but each input token will only use 350M parameteres during its inference.
+It has 4 billion parameters, but each input token only use 350M parameteres during its inference.
 Thus, it's computationally equivelant to a 350M dense model.
+MoLM-700M-4B has 4 billion parameters and computationally equivelant to a 700M dense model.
 MoLM-700M-8B has 8 billion parameters and computationally equivelant to a 700M dense model.
 Both models are trained on 300 billion tokens from publicly available sources, with a learning rate of 3.0 x 10<sup>-4</sup> and a global batch-size of 3M tokens.

 **Model Developers** IBM

 **Variations** MoLM comes in two different parameter sizes — 4B and 8B.
+The 4B models has two variants with different computation cost — 350M and 700M.

 **Input** Models input text only.

 **Output** Models generate text only.

 **Model Architecture** MoLM is an auto-regressive language model that uses the ModuleFormer architecture.
 It has 16 attention modules in each attention layer and 32 MLP modules in each MLP layer.
-During inference, the model activate 2 modules in each layer for each token condition on the inputs.
-MoLM-350M-4B has 24 blocks and MoLM-700M-8B has 48 blocks.
+During inference, in each layer, MoLM-350M-4B and MoLM-700M-8B activate 2 modules for each token, while MoLM-700M-4B activate 4 modules.
+MoLM-350M-4B and MoLM-700M-4B has 24 blocks and MoLM-700M-8B has 48 blocks.

 **Status** This is a static model trained on an offline dataset.
 Future versions of the tuned models will be released as we improve model safety with community feedback.

 **Research Paper** ["ModuleFormer: Modularity Emerges from Mixture-of-Experts"](https://arxiv.org/abs/2306.04640)

 ## Training Data
-MoLM was pretrained on 300 billion tokens of data from publicly available sources.
+MoLM models are pretrained on 300 billion tokens of data from publicly available sources.

 ## Evaluation Results

-In this section, we report the results for the MoLM-350M-4B and MoLM-700M-8B models on standard academic benchmarks.For all the evaluations, we use our internal evaluations library.
+In this section, we report the results for the MoLM models on standard academic benchmarks.
+For all the evaluations, we use [LM evaluations Harness](https://github.com/EleutherAI/lm-evaluation-harness).

 |Model|Latency|Memory|Throughput|Hellaswag|PIQA|ARC-e|ARC-c|OBQA|
 |---|---|---|---|---|---|---|---|---|